Interview with Sylvia Fraser

 Description

-Discusses her father's pre-war charabanc business and the pub he ran during the war.
-Also mentions her work in a factory in Grantham and the occasion when a possible spy took his own life when he was arrested.
-One day an airman and his friends decided with his friends to celebrate his twenty first birthday in the pub and he met Sylvia and became a regular visitor.
+Sylvia tells of her father's pre-war charabanc business and the pub he ran during the war.
+She also mentions her work in a factory in Grantham and the occasion when a suspected spy took his own life, when he was arrested.
+One day an airman and his friends decided to celebrate his 21st birthday in the pub and he met Sylvia and became a regular visitor.
 Donald and Sylvia married in 1948.
 There are occasional interjections by her husband Donald Fraser and they also discuss their post war life.

 Creator